 Do I have to stop going to the gym?

-Again, it depends on your injury, but that doesn’t mean avoid the gym or training sessions altogether.
-Sometimes you’ll be able to incorporate a moderated program which you can tailor at your gym.
+Again, it depends on your injury, but that doesn’t mean avoiding the gym or training sessions altogether.
+Sometimes you’ll be able to incorporate a moderated program that you can tailor at your gym.

 Should I call if the conditions start to get worse?